Every Family Has These 7 Roles

 5. The Fixer

-The downside is that Fixers often struggle to just sit with things.
-Not every moment needs fixing, but they carry the instinct anyway—because helping is how they show care.
+The downside is that Fixers can struggle to just sit with things.
+Not every moment needs advice.
+Not every feeling needs a solution.
+Not every person sharing something is asking for a repair plan.

 6. The Comic Relief